 NM_MAX |

-UE’s networking can be implemented through CreateSession
+UE networking can be accomplished via CreateSession

-, but requires some simple configuration first.
+, but some simple configurations need to be done first.

 Edit Config\DefaultEngine.ini

-and add the following content:
+, and add the following content:

 1 | +NetDriverDefinitions=(DefName="GameNetDriver",DriverClassName="/Script/OnlineSubsystemSteam.SteamNetDriver",DriverClassNameFallback="/Script/OnlineSubsystemUtils.IpNetDriver") |

-should be set to Null
+to Null

-In Project Settings
+to true in Project Settings

 - NavigationSystem